winters145/CV/README.md

 - Frequent use of pair programming and group projects, replying heavily on agile teamwork and communication
 - Full-stack web development, in both JavaScript (M.E.R.N) & Ruby
 - Gained in-depth knowledge of JavaScript & Ruby syntax, as well as HTML and CSS, with a great base of knowledge, ability and desire to learn more

-#### King's School Tynemouth (2007 - 2013)

-- A level Biology, Ancient History and Economics
-- GCSE's
-- Member of the charities committee: helped organise school events to raise money for cahrity

 ## Hobbies